hyperledger/iroha-2-docs/src/guide/javascript.md

    ::: info

-   Please refer to the related `@iroha2/crypto-target-*` package documentation because it may require some specific configuration.
-For example, the `web` target requires to call an asynchronous `init()` function before using `crypto`.
+   Please refer to the respective `@iroha2/crypto-target-*` package's documentation.  because each case has specific configuration steps.
+   For example, the `web` target needs to be initialised (by calling the # asynchronous `init()` function) before you can use cryptographic methods.

    :::

 ::: info

-Note that when you are going to create files for the following steps in the tutorial, you have to place them on the same level as the `node_modules`
+**Note**:  when you are  creating files in the following steps, you must place them on the same level as (i.e. in the directory which contains) the `node_modules` directory like so:
-directory:

 <img src="../img/js-files.jpg" alt="JS project" width="300"/>